basavaraj-hampiholi/Multimodal-Action-Recognition/README.md

 3. G. Benitez-Garcia, J. Olivares-Mercado, G. Sanchez-Perez and K. Yanai, "IPN hand: A video dataset and benchmark for real-time continuous hand gesture recognition", Proc.
 25th Int.
 Conf.
 Pattern Recognit.
 (ICPR), pp. 4340-4347, Jan.
 2021.

 ## Acknowledgements
-1. We thank piergiaj (https://github.com/piergiaj/pytorch-i3d) for open sourcing the trained weights of i3d.
+1. We thank piergiaj (https://github.com/piergiaj/pytorch-i3d) for the trained weights of i3d (open source).
 We use them to initialize individual streams.
 2. We also use a piece of code for an efficient attention module from - https://github.com/cmsflash/efficient-attention.
-We thank the authors for this.